datacampfire/FCI-Challenge/README.md

 ## Dump

 The dump folder is a compressed dump of https://partidospublicos.cl/ application database.
-This database can be imported with Ruby or SQL and covers financial information sent every monday, those are thsame files that can be found in https://datos.partidospublicos.cl/.
+This database can be imported with Ruby or SQL and covers financial information sent every monday, those are the same files that can be found in https://datos.partidospublicos.cl/.

 # Congress

-This section covers the folder `diputados/` and covers and contemplates information and contemplates these files:
+Esta sección contempla la carpeta `diputados/` and covers and contemplates information and contemplates these files:

 ## `diputados.csv`